oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 2. A Shared volume is mounted on `/exported-artifacts`, and any files available there when the build is done are collected and made available as build artifacts.
+3. All GPG-encrypted files in the source code repository are decrypted (if possible).
+See **Using secret data** below for details.

 Following is an example for using the `decorate-containers` option: